Sanish-Ramlal-crdn/automation-project/README.md

 *   **Screenshots**: Screenshots have been included for key UI actions.
 *   **Retries**: tests can be retried up to 2 times for flaky tests.
 *   **Continuous Integration (CI) support**: All tests are Continuously integrated via GitHub Actions for every commit done.
-*   **Reporting**: A report has already been generated in the playwright-report folder of the project which shows all the test results
+*   **Reporting**: A report has already been generated in the playwright-report folder of the project which shows all the test results and is automatically generated every time a test is run

 ## UI Test Scenarios

 The following scenarios have been tested:
-1. User Authentication
+1. **User Authentication**

-    • ✅ Valid Login (Enter correct credentials & verify login)
+    *  ✅ Valid Login (Enter correct credentials & verify login)

-    • ❌ Invalid Login (Enter wrong credentials & validate error message)
+    *  ❌ Invalid Login (Enter wrong credentials & validate error message)

-2. Product Purchase Flow
+2. **Product Purchase Flow**

-    • Add a product to cart
+    * Add a product to cart

-    o Browse available products
+    *  Browse available products

-    o Add a product to the cart
+    *  Add a product to the cart

-    o Verify the cart reflects the correct item
+    *  Verify the cart reflects the correct item

-3. Checkout & Complete Order
+3. **Checkout & Complete Order**

-    • Proceed to checkout
+    *  Proceed to checkout

-    • Enter valid payment details
+    *  Enter valid payment details

-    • Complete the purchase
+    *  Complete the purchase

-    • Verify order confirmation
+    *  Verify order confirmation

-4. Invalid Checkout
+4. **Invalid Checkout**

-    • Attempt checkout with an invalid payment
+    *  Attempt checkout with an invalid payment

-    • Validate error messages
+    *  Validate error messages

-5. Multiple Product Order
+5. **Multiple Product Order**

-    • Add 5+ products to the cart
+    *  Add 5+ products to the cart

-    • Checkout & verify order summary
+    *  Checkout & verify order summary

 ## How to Run